isc-projects/bind9/doc/notes/notes-current.rst

 Bug Fixes
 ~~~~~~~~~

-- Previously, a memory leak could occur when ``named`` failed to bind a UDP
+- Previously, a memory leak could occur when ``named`` failed to bind a
-  socket to a network interface, caused by an interface shutdown routine that
+  UDP socket to a network interface.
-  was missing in the error handling block.
 This has been fixed.
 [GL #2575]

-- When calling ``rndc dnssec -rollover`` or ``rndc checkds -checkds``,
+- After ``rndc checkds -checkds`` or ``rndc dnssec -rollover`` is used,
-  ``named`` now updates the keys immediately, avoiding unnecessary rollover
-  delays. [#2488]
+  ``named`` now immediately attempts to reconfigure zone keys.
+This
+  change prevents unnecessary key rollover delays.
+[GL #2488]

-- Dynamic zones with ``dnssec-policy`` that were frozen could not be thawed.
+- Zones using KASP could not be thawed after they were frozen using
+  ``rndc freeze``.
 This has been fixed.
 [GL #2523]

-- CDS/CDNSKEY DELETE records are now removed when a zone transitioned from
+- CDS/CDNSKEY DELETE records are now removed when a zone transitions
-  secure to insecure. "named-checkzone" no longer complains if such records
+  from a secure to an insecure state. ``named-checkzone`` also no longer
-  exist in an unsigned zone.
+  reports an error when such records are found in an unsigned zone.
   [GL #2517]

-- It was discovered that the TCP idle and initial timeouts were incorrectly
+- TCP idle and initial timeouts were being incorrectly applied: only the
-  applied in the BIND 9.16 and 9.17 branches.
-Only the ``tcp-initial-timeout``
-  was applied on the whole connection, even if the connection were still active,
+  ``tcp-initial-timeout`` was applied on the whole connection, even if
-  which could cause a large zone transfer to be sent back to the client.
-The
+  the connection were still active, which could prevent a large zone
+  transfer from being sent back to the client.
+The default setting for
-  default setting for ``tcp-initial-timeout`` was 30 seconds, which meant that
+  ``tcp-initial-timeout`` was 30 seconds, which meant that any TCP
-  any TCP connection taking more than 30 seconds was abruptly terminated.
+  connection taking more than 30 seconds was abruptly terminated.
 This
   has been fixed.
-[GL #2573]
+[GL #2583]

 - When ``stale-answer-client-timeout`` was set to a positive value and
-  recursion for a client query completed when ``named`` was about to look for
+  recursion for a client query completed when ``named`` was about to
-  a stale answer, an assertion could fail in ``query_respond()``, resulting in
+  look for a stale answer, an assertion could fail in
-  a crash.
+  ``query_respond()``, resulting in a crash.
 This has been fixed.
   [GL #2594]

-- After upgrading to the previous release, journal files for trust anchor
+- After upgrading to the previous release, journal files for trust
-  databases (e.g., ``managed-keys.bind.jnl``) could be left in a corrupt
+  anchor databases (e.g. ``managed-keys.bind.jnl``) could be left in a
-  state.
+  corrupt state.
 (Other zone journal files were not affected.)
-This has been
+This has
-  fixed.
-If a corrupt journal file is detected, ``named`` can now recover
+  been fixed.
+If a corrupt journal file is detected, ``named`` can now
-  from it.
+  recover from it.
 [GL #2600]